-2.11 Maritime Mobile Service Identifiers (MMSIs)
+2.11 Maritime Mobile Service Identities (MMSIs)

-MMSIs consist of nine digits, $X_1X_2X_3X_4X_5X_6X_7X_8X_9$ , and are used to uniquely identify ship stations, coast stations and other non-shipborne stations operating in the maritime mobile service or the maritime mobile-satellite service.
+MMSIs consist of nine digits, X1X2X3X4X5X6X7X8X9, which are used to assign unique identities to ship stations, coast stations and other non-shipborne stations operating in the maritime mobile service or the maritime mobile-satellite service.
 The MMSI format and use is documented in Article 19 of the ITU-R Radio Regulations (ITU 2020).
 The MIDs are an integral part of the MMSIs and denote the administration responsible for the station identified.
 The ITU-R has allocated to Trinidad and Tobago the exclusive use of MID 362.
 The MMSI numbers issued to all maritime stations will be included in notifications to MARS.
 Maritime identifiers which are not included in MARS notifications are assigned to standalone DSC radios and MOB devices and will be submitted to the Trinidad and Tobago Coast Guard (TTCG).